27 Notable alumni of

 -

-Christine Choy is a Chinese-American filmmaker.
-She is known for co-directing Who Killed Vincent Chin?, a 1988 documentary film based on the murder of Vincent Jen Chin, for which she was nominated for an Academy Award.
-She co-founded Third World Newsreel, a film company focusing on people of color and social justice issues.
-As a documentary filmmaker, she has produced and directed more than eighty films.
-She is a professor at New York University's Tisch School of the Arts.
+Christine Choy was a Chinese American filmmaker.
+She was known for co-directing Who Killed Vincent Chin?, a 1988 documentary film based on the killing of Vincent Chin, for which she was nominated for an Academy Award.
+She co-founded Third World Newsreel, a film company focusing on people of color and social justice issues, as well as Asian CineVision, a development and exhibition space for Asian/Asian American filmmakers.
+As a documentary filmmaker, she produced and directed more than eighty films.
+She was a professor at New York University's Tisch School of the Arts.

 -